anupmaharzn/react-task/README.md

+### React Challege:

-### React Challege : DOMAIN-ECommerce product management
+- DOMAIN-ECommerce product management

+### Description:

-### Description: Product management application where admin user can manage their E-commerce product.
+- Product management application where admin user can manage their E-commerce product.

 ### Tech stack used in applicaton

 ## Database

 - MongoDB with Mongoose
-- Docker

 ## Backend